|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN August 3, 1942

 USN August 5, 1942

 Built by by the Norfolk Navy Yard in Norfolk, Virginia.
 Laid down August 15, 1934 as a Mahan-class destroyer.
 Launched February 26, 1936 as USS Tucker (DD-374) named for Samuel Tucker an officer in the Continental Navy and the United States Navy, sponsored by a third cousin of Tucker.
 Commissioned July 23, 1936 in the U.S. Navy (USN) with Lieutenant Commander George T. Howard in command.

 After her shakedown cruise, assigned to Destroyer Squadron 3, Destroyer Division 6 based at San Diego.
 During the late 1930s, operated off the west coast and Hawaii.
 During February 1939, took part in "Fleet Problem XX" in the Caribbean then returned to Hawaii arriving February 14, 1941.
 Made a cruise to Auckland arriving on March 17 and the South Pacific before returning to San Diego on September 19, then returned to Hawaii to join Task Force 19 (TF-19).

 Afterwards, patrolled off Pearl Harbor then escorted convoys from the west coast to Hawaii for the next five months, then departed for the South Pacific, escorting USS Wright (AV-1) to Tutuila then to Suva and finally Nouméa.
-Arrived in Sydney on April 27, 1942 to refuel then visited Melbourne, Perth, and Fremantle before returning to Sydney.
+On April 27, 1942 enters Sydney Harbor to refuel then proceeds to Melbourne, Perth, and Fremantle before returning to Sydney Harbor.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|